kotmatross28729/OfflineAuth/README.md

 Early alpha Minecraft authentification system contained in a Forge mod.
 (Please note the EARLY ALPHA) Please report any bugs, especially security holes.
 It is advised to delete the `offlineauth` folder each time you update for now.

 ## Warning!
-To update to version 0.2.46 you have to delete the following folder serverside: `offlineauth/OfflineAuthDatabase`
-## This will erase all accounts.
+To update to version 0.2.46 you have to delete the following folder serverside: `offlineauth/OfflineAuthDatabase`<br>This will erase all accounts.
 This should not occure further in the development anymore

 ![image](https://user-images.githubusercontent.com/19153947/178967503-51b17062-e549-4869-82c9-3e0615dc759f.png)

-# Showcase
+### Showcase
 [youtube.com/watch?v=mB4DD_z5lvQ](https://www.youtube.com/watch?v=mB4DD_z5lvQ)

 ### Motivation